The Graduate-1967

 It is slick, sophisticated, and quite funny, though peppered with dark humor.

-Thanks to Dustin Hoffman and Anne Bancroft, the film works and is among my favorites of all time.
+Thanks to Dustin Hoffman and Anne Bancroft, the film succeeds and remains among my all-time favorites.

-Hoffman plays Benjamin Braddock, a nervous, insecure recent college graduate, who returns home to sunny California unsure of what his future will hold.
+Hoffman plays Benjamin Braddock, a nervous and insecure recent college graduate who returns home to sunny California, unsure of what his future holds.

 All Benjamin wants to do is be by himself.
 At the party, Benjamin is pursued by the much older and glamorous Mrs. Robinson (Bancroft), who lives nearby and asks Benjamin for a ride home.

-Her attempted seduction of him kicks off the meat of the film and how their relationship progresses, especially when Mrs. Robinson’s daughter, Elaine (Katharine Ross), enters the picture and steals Benjamin’s heart.
+Her attempted seduction of him sets the film’s narrative in motion, as their relationship unfolds, particularly when Mrs. Robinson’s daughter, Elaine (Katharine Ross), enters the picture and captures Benjamin’s heart.

 The film is also an exploration of generations.
-Benjamin’s parents and all of their friends are into material things cars, houses, and parties.
+Benjamin’s parents and all their friends are into material things, such as cars, houses, and parties.

 Their awkward exchange in the hotel bar and their liaison in the hotel room are fantastic scenes.

-Slowly, once Elaine emerges, Mrs. Robinson becomes manipulative, more of a villain-type character, as the youngster’s love blooms and we begin to root for their happiness.
+Slowly, once Elaine emerges, Mrs. Robinson becomes more manipulative, taking on a villainous character, as the youngster’s love blossoms, and we begin to root for their happiness.

-A fantastic aspect of The Graduate is its musical soundtrack- completely done by Simon and Garfunkel, a major musical duo of the late 1960s.
-From the opening chords of ‘The Sound of Silence’, to the appropriate ‘Mrs. Robinson’, music adds much life and energy to the film and was successful at attracting young viewers at the time.
+A fantastic aspect of The Graduate is its musical soundtrack, which was composed entirely by Simon and Garfunkel, a central musical duo of the late 1960s, from the opening chords of ‘The Sound of Silence’, to the appropriate ‘Mrs. Robinson’, the music adds much life and energy to the film and was successful at attracting young viewers at the time.

 The featured soundtrack was highly influential to other films released after The Graduate.

-Still fresh today, The Graduate (1967) launched the very successful career of Dustin Hoffman and emerged as an inspirational film that, controversial in its day, seems tame now, but the writing is as crisp as it ever was.
+Still fresh today, The Graduate (1967) launched the very successful career of Dustin Hoffman and emerged as an inspirational film that, though controversial in its day, seems tame now; however, the writing remains as crisp as it ever was.

 A film to watch over and over again.